-This paper uses the framework from Acemoglu and Restrepo (2018, 2019b, 2022) to provide some insights for these debates, especially relevant for the medium-term (about 10-year) macroeconomic effects of AI.
-I build a task-based model, where the production of a unique final good requires a series of tasks to be performed, and these tasks can be allocated to either capital or labor, which have different comparative advantages.
+(about 10-year) macroeconomic effects of AI.
+I build a task-based model, where the production of a unique final good requires a series of tasks to be performed, and these tasks can be allocated to either capital or labour, which have different comparative advantages.
 Automation corresponds to the expansion of the set of tasks that are produced by capital (including digital tools and algorithms).
-In this framework, AI-based productivity gains-measured either as growth of average output per worker or as total factor productivity (TFP) growth-can come from a number of distinct channels (see Acemoglu and Restrepo, 2019a):
+In this framework, AI-based productivity gains - measured either as growth of average output per worker or as total factor productivity (TFP) growth - can come from a number of distinct channels (see Acemoglu and Restrepo, 2019a):

 - Automation (or more precisely extensive-margin automation) involves AI models taking over and reducing costs in certain tasks.
-In the case of generative AI, various mid-level clerical functions, text summary, data classification, advanced pattern recognition, and computer vision tasks are among those that can be profitably automated. - Task complementarity can increase the productivity in tasks that are not fully automated and may even raise the marginal product of labor.
+In the case of generative AI, various midlevel clerical functions, text summary, data classification, advanced pattern recognition and computer vision tasks are among those that can be profitably automated. - Task complementarity can increase productivity in tasks that are not fully automated and may even raise the marginal product of labour.
 For example, workers performing certain tasks may have better information or access to other complementary inputs.
 Alternately, AI may automate some subtasks, while at the same time enabling workers to specialize and raise their productivity in other aspects of their job. - Deepening of automation can take place, increasing the productivity of capital in tasks that have already been automated.
 For example, an already-automated IT security task may be performed more successfully by generative AI. - New tasks may be created thanks to AI and these tasks may impact the productivity of the whole production process.3

 In this paper, I focus on the first two channels, though I also discuss how new tasks enabled by AI can have positive or negative effects.
-I do not dwell on deepening of automation, because the tasks impacted by (generative) AI are different than those automated by the previous wave of digital technologies, such as robotics, advanced manufacturing equipment and software systems.4 I also do not discuss how AI can have revolutionary effects by changing the process of science (a possibility illustrated by neural network-enabled advances in protein folding and new crystal structures discovered by the Google subsidiary DeepMind), because large-scale advances of this sort do not seem likely within the 10-year time frame and many current discussions focus on automation and task complementarities.
+I do not dwell on the deepening of automation, because the tasks impacted by (generative) AI are different from those automated by the previous wave of digital technologies, such as robotics, advanced manufacturing equipment and software systems.
+I also do not discuss how AI can have revolutionary effects by changing the process of science (a possibility illustrated by neural network-enabled advances in protein folding and new crystal structures discovered by the Google subsidiary DeepMind), because large-scale advances of this sort do not seem likely within the 10-year time frame, and many current discussions focus on automation and task complementarities.

-I show that when AI's microeconomic effects are driven by cost savings (equivalently, productivity improvements) at the task level-due to either automation or task complementarities-its macroeconomic consequences will be given by a version of Hulten's theorem: GDP and aggregate productivity gains can be estimated by what fraction of tasks are impacted and average task-level cost savings.
+I show that when AI's microeconomic effects are driven by cost savings (equivalently, productivity improvements) at the task level - due to either automation or task complementarities - its macroeconomic consequences will be given by a version of Hulten's theorem: GDP and aggregate productivity gains can be estimated by what fraction of tasks are impacted and average task-level cost savings.
 This equation disciplines any GDP and productivity effects from AI.
 Despite its simplicity, applying this equation is far from trivial, because there is huge uncertainty about which tasks will be automated or complemented, and what the cost savings will be.